marcelebbrecht/powerrouting/README.md

 * AODV
 * OLSR

+Now apply patch for ACK message bug as mentioned under Bugs (see at the end of this document).

 Two ways to solve this issue:
 * Disable vizualization features in Inetmanet project settings and comment vizualization options in common.ini, then clean and rebuild Inetmanet
 * Prior build of OMNeT++, edit configure.user: